Janna Holmstedt

 This book reports on the collaboration between four artists – Janna Holmstedt, Anna Högberg, Johan Tirén and Johan Waerndt – and includes reflections by a number of writers, offering a variety of approaches to art and regional planning.
 Texts by Doreen Massey, Stefan Jonsson, Catharina Gabrielsson, Marie Kraft, Jonathan Metzger and Emma Stenström among others.
 Ed.
 Ann Magnusson (The Culture Administration within the Stockholm County Council, 2010).

-Exhibition: Att dela ett samhälle [Sharing/Dividing a Society]
+Exhibition: Att dela ett samhälle [To Share/Divide a Society]

 Read more >>